 Click on the towns for the retirement profiles.

-Acapulco: A haven for those who love real Mexico and nightlife, Acapulco seduces at night.
+Acapulco: Once a haven for those who love real Mexico and nightlife this place has been hit hard by the drug wars, Acapulco seduces at night.

 Ajijic: A small artists and retirement community on the shores of Lake Chapala with lots of ex-pats.
 Great place to retire due to the friendliness of the other ex-pats and the variety of activities.

 Aticama: Aticama is a small fishing village on the Pacific Coast, just south of San Blas.
 Here the foothills of the Sierra Madre meet the Pacific Ocean; its natural beauty and convenience to towns and beaches north and south draw an increasingly large North American community of rat-race dropouts and retirees.

 Bacalar: A small town with pre-Hispanic roots, Bacalar is a Pueblo Mágico on the beautiful Bacalar Lagoon.

 Barra de Navidad: With a natural lagoon on one side and sandy beaches on the other, Barra de Navidad is an idyllic vacation getaway for surfers, bodysurfers, and others who love the beach and low-key Pacific towns.

 Batopilas: At the base of the canyon and reached via super gnarly switchbacks, Batopilas attracts the more adventurous traveler.